Signs and symptoms of appendicitis may include:

 - Loss of appetite

-The location of your pain may vary, depending on your age and the position of your appendix.
-Young children or pregnant women, especially, may have appendicitis pain in different places.
+The site of your pain may vary, depending on your age and the position of your appendix.
+When you're pregnant, the pain may seem to come from your upper abdomen because your appendix is higher during pregnancy.

 When to see a doctor

-Make an appointment with a doctor if you or your child experiences signs or symptoms that worry you.
-Abdominal pain so severe that you are unable to sit still or find a comfortable position requires immediate medical attention.
+Make an appointment with a doctor if you or your child has worrisome signs or symptoms.
+Severe abdominal pain requires immediate medical attention.